On Z-compactifiability of manifolds: Proof of Theorem

 when $(p_1(x),p_2(x)) \in K \times (0,1)$.
 By Conditions (\ref{Estimate 1})-(\ref{Estimate 3}), it suffices to find a self-homeomorphism $h:[0,\infty) \to [0,\infty)$ such that

 for $t\in (0,1)$.
 This inequality can be derived following the same argument in the proof of Theorem 9.3C \cite[P. 141]{FQ90}.

 This completes the proof for manifolds of dimension at least five.
 The argument also works in dimension four.
 First, we require the extra assumption that the fundamental group at infinity is good to make \cite[Thm.
 1.2]{GG20} applicable.
 Then the controlled $h$-cobordism in dimension 4 \cite[Thm.
 7.2C]{FQ90} will be used.
 However, in TOP this theorem requires the immersion lemma \cite[Thm.
-1.2]{FQ90}, one can either use it directly or borrow the smoothing techniques in the third paragraph in \cite[P. 139]{FQ90}. \end{proof}
+1.2]{FQ90}, one can either use it directly or borrow the smoothing techniques in the third paragraph in \cite[P. 139]{FQ90}. \end{proof} \begin{remark} Theorem \ref{Th: Z-compactifiable manifold} can be relativized for manifolds with nonempty boundary, similarly to how Gu-Guilbault characterization of completable manifolds extends Siebenmann's collaring theorem; cf. \cite[Thm.
+1.1 \& 1.2]{GG20}. \end{remark}

-The following theorem is an immediate consequence of the combination of Theorem \ref{Th: Z-compactifiable manifold} and \cite[Thm.
-18]{AG99}.
-It can be viewed as a generalization of \cite{Kerv69} for noncompact simply connected manifolds. \begin{corollary} Let $M$ be a simply connected manifold of dimension at least $5$ satisfying Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}).
-Then $M$ is determined, up to homeomorphism, by the $\mathcal{Z}$-compactification $\widehat{M}^{\mathcal{Z}}$ of $M$ as described in the proof of Theorem \ref{Th: Z-compactifiable manifold}.
-In particular, $M$ is determined by the boundary $\partial_{\mathcal{Z}} \widehat{M}^{\mathcal{Z}}$. \end{corollary} Using (the proof of) Theorem \ref{Th: Z-compactifiable manifold} we answer the question posed in \cite{GT03} asking that if there is an open $\mathcal{Z}$-compactifiable manifold which fails to be pseudo-collarable.
+Using the proof of Theorem \ref{Th: Z-compactifiable manifold} we answer the question posed in \cite{GT03} asking whether there is an open $\mathcal{Z}$-compactifiable manifold which fails to be pseudo-collarable.